andywade84/cybersaver/README.md

 - **Always on, never in the way**: Lightweight local web UI with tray controls (Open / Exit).
 Close the browser; reopen from the tray anytime.

 ## Requirements
-- Windows; Cyberpunk 2077 saves in the default location (`%USERPROFILE%\Saved Games\CD Projekt Red\Cyberpunk 2077`) or a folder you select.
+- Windows: Cyberpunk 2077 saves in the default location (`%USERPROFILE%\Saved Games\CD Projekt Red\Cyberpunk 2077`) or a folder you select.
 - Go 1.22+ to build from source.

 ## Build